 Accessible transportation in Texas

-Travelers with disabilities can find accessible transportation services in Texas, whether they take a plane, train, or bus.
+Travelers with mobility issues can find accessible transportation services in Texas, whether they take a plane, train, or bus.
 Many major rental car companies also offer adaptive devices at no extra charge.

-Within the big cities, like Dallas, Houston, San Antonio, Austin, and El Paso, people with disabilities will find that there is a vast array of accessible local transportation, like buses and metro lines.
+Within the big cities, like Dallas, Houston, San Antonio, Austin, and El Paso, there is a vast array of accessible local transportation, like buses and metro lines.
 Depending on the city, free door-to-door van service is available.
-Unfortunately, there are fewer accessible public transportation options in small towns and medium-sized cities in Texas.
+Unfortunately, there are fewer accessible public transportation options in smaller towns and cities in Texas.

 For more information, download Lonely Planet’s free Accessible Travel guide.